 Torg's bad angel is way too zealous to be persuasive, and instead of coaxing Torg towards temptation, he usually just yells at him to kill everybody.

-Zoë's angel is insecure and dressed in a heavy robe, whereas her devil is relaxed, confident and kind of Stripperific, seeming more irresponsible than evil.
+Zoe's angel is insecure and dressed in a heavy robe, whereas her devil is relaxed, confident and kind of Stripperific, seeming more irresponsible than evil.

 Kiki's (she's a ferret) angels are pretty standard, but she hides them behind the couch rather than deal with what they say.
 There, they get eaten by the perpetually starving Zombie-Head-on-a-Stick; since she absorbs what she eats (she's currently very stupid because she hasn't been getting brains to eat, for example), this causes her to spout "good and evil" little zombie heads above her head that promptly start trying to eat her.

 A peculiar example is found in the "Meanwhile in Hell" guest strips by Ian McDonald, where the trope is once played straight if humorously — except that the shoulder angel and devil belong to Satan.
 So we end up with a generically good Satan-angel who is telling Satan to do what's right.
-This isn't given any further lampshading or development, so it's just weird.